tallcoleman/new-parking-map/README.md

 - You can click on the features to see more details.
 - If you click on the heading at the top it will provide some more information and has a button to optionally show a bike theft heatmap. (source: https://open.toronto.ca/dataset/bicycle-thefts/)
 - The City of Toronto bike network is shown for context (source: https://open.toronto.ca/dataset/cycling-network/)
-- This is a proof of concept, we hope to make a better map available through bikespace.ca (see, e.g. https://github.com/bikespace/bikespace/issues/155)
+- This is a prototype used to help design the bicycle parking map now available on bikespace.ca

 ### [Quest Map](https://quest-map.new-parking-map.pages.dev/)